 Each year Interface diverts millions of Kg's of used, post-consumer carpet from landfills around the world.
 That's tonnes and tonnes of carbon saved from polluting the environment.
 As the New Zealand supplier for Interface, Inzide are proud to be supporting this product stewardship initiative called, ReEntry.
 Inzide is the only New Zealand Flooring supplier with Ministry for Environment accreditation for recycling.
 So you have to ask, what are all the other suppliers doing with their “recyclable” products?

 Step One – Assessment

-(We are unable to recycle competitor’s tiles, as there is no way of proving the contents for shipping.)
+(We are unable to recycle competitor’s tiles, as there is no way of proving the contents for export declaration requirements.)

 Step Two – Uplift

 Customer to organise contractor to uplift the product and package according to our Recycling Guidelines.